 The live sports channel with OPAP is an evolution of live sports content but delivered to an audience that places bets in-play and autonomously on self-service machines.
 It is a lot more dynamic; it is in real-time and it is automated.
 It is a lot broader in terms of international content and content rights.

 EGR Technology: Can you explain a bit about the CONNECT platform – how it works and what solutions it offers?

 FA: CONNECT aggregates and delivers content to shops but it also aggregates the data and delivers this via a single API.

 A unified data feed into a bet acceptance system saves a lot of trouble and takes new content to the market faster.
 This was a requirement from our clientele and is something we delivered upon a few years ago.

-What we are now trying to do with CONNECT is expand into cashier and other retail systems so that we can add the unifying layer between all the different vendors that enter a shop.
+What we are now trying to do with our gaming platform is expand into cashier and other retail systems so that we can add the unifying layer between all the different vendors that enter a shop.